JS Bundle Version: v0.3.0

 This JSON object as least contains:

-must be "Weex"
+framework must be "Weex"

-should be corresponded with the JS Bundle format version
+version should be corresponded with the JS Bundle format version

 __weex_define__(name, options)